 I’ve never been a fan of Valentine’s Day because I find forced romance cliché.
 What’s special about getting a box of chocolates on the same day that everyone else gets a box of chocolates?
 What’s romantic about an overpriced prix-fixe menu in a restaurant where dozens of other twosomes are being treated to the exact same evening as you?
 Especially if it falls on a weeknight.

 These oat waffles are our go-to.
-The recipe is slightly adapted from one by Dawn Perry, a former teacher of mine, the current Food Director at Real Simple, and all-around awesome gal.
+The recipe is slightly adapted from one by Dawn Perry, a former teacher of mine and the current Food Director at Real Simple.
 The batter contains rolled oats.
 After you let it stand for 15 minutes, the oats pretty much dissolve into the batter, so you don’t really feel them in the final product.
 It also contains yogurt, which gives the waffles a slight tang and airy texture.
-This recipe is perfectly scaled to make four Belgian waffles – enough for breakfast for two.
+This recipe is perfectly scaled to make four Belgian oat waffles – enough for breakfast for two.
 You can easily double it, though, if you want more waffles to snack on later or if you’ve used your love to create smaller, cuter humans who live with you and are hungry, too.

 Lastly, you gotta have coffee, and I’m so excited to partner with Wicked Joe on this post.
 It’s a certified organic and Fair Trade™ roastery based in Maine that works directly with coffee farming communities around the world.
 Their Breakfast Blend is nicely balanced with a hint of milk chocolate and is great to sip alongside my favorite oat waffles.